 Maps show where winter storm threatens to bring heavy snow, brutal cold this weekend

-A significant winter storm event is shaping up to begin in the southern Plains on Friday and move across the South and into the East Coast over the upcoming weekend.
-Heavy snow, thick ice and brutal cold are expected to make the storm a potentially life-threatening weather event for nearly 30 states.
+A significant winter storm is shaping up to begin in the southern Plains on Friday and move across the South and into the East Coast over the upcoming weekend.
+Heavy snow, ice and brutal cold are expected to make the storm a potentially life-threatening weather event for a huge portion of the country — 35 states.

 Maps show what to expect from the winter storm